DUTCH RESEARCH SCHOOL OF THEORETICAL PHYSICS (DRSTP)|

 The Netherlands has a long tradition in theoretical physics which involves research performed at university institutes, industrial laboratories, and government institutions.
 The strength of this research area is, for a large part, based on the unity of methods employed in a wide range of applications.
 This manifests itself both in scientific research and in academic education.

-To structure and coordinate the graduate education in theoretical physics, the Dutch Research School of Theoretical Physics (DRSTP) was formed.
+The Dutch Research School of Theoretical Physics (DRSTP) was established in 1993 to structure and coordinate the graduate education in theoretical physics.
 The school is a cooperation between the theoretical physics groups of six Dutch universities: University of Amsterdam (UvA), Vrije Universiteit Amsterdam (VUA), University of Groningen (RUG), Leiden University (UL), Radboud University Nijmegen (RU), Utrecht University (UU) (commissioner) and of the National Institute for Subatomic Physics (Nikhef).
-In addition, there are several alessociate members.
+In addition, there are several associate members.

 The DRSTP was accredited in 1994 by the Royal Netherlands Academy of Arts and Sciences (KNAW)/Research School Accreditation Committee (ECOS) (Erkenningscommissie Onderzoekscholen) and reaccredited in 1999, 2004 and 2010.

-In 2016 members of a selected review committee (Prof. Daan Frenkel; Prof. Anne Davis and Prof. Peter Wölfle) were asked to perform a review of the DRSTP in accordance with the Standard Evaluation Protocol (2015-2021).
+In 2017 members of a selected review committee (Prof. Daan Frenkel; Prof. Anne Davis and Prof. Peter Wölfle) were asked to perform a review of the DRSTP over the period 2010-2016, in accordance with the Standard Evaluation Protocol (2015-2021).
 The School scored three times excellent for: